If you are impacted by the increased costs of living, the following support is available.

 Anyone in financial difficulty can access money and debt guidance for free via Money Helper UK: moneyhelper.org.uk

 Does your household need extra financial support?
 If you’re finding it difficult to keep warm, buy enough food or pay essential bills, you may be able to get extra help.
-The latest round of Household Support Fund grants are now open for applications.
+The fourth round of Household Support Fund grants will applications in April 2023.

 Lewes District Council ‘safety net’ fund